AlliedEJ/blockchain-developer-bootcamp-final-project/README.md

 ## Features
 1. Creation

 Users are able to utilize the platform to create unique NFTs (721) based on any linked image.
 Nft's will be created with the following metadata: Name, Image Link, & Description.
-All Nft create an associated json that is stored directly on the server.
+All Nfts create an associated json that is stored directly on the server.

 2. Portfolio

-All created Nfts go to the user's personal portfolio where they can view them and set them up for sale on the Marketplace.
+All created Nfts go to the user's personal Portfolio where they can view them and set them up for sale on the Marketplace.

 3. Sell